adelevie/508/dhs.md

 D. An image of a complex data table is found [22(h), B14]

-# 11 WEB: STYLE SHEET DEPENDENCE
+# 11 Web: Style Sheet Dependence

 A. The order of the content changed and is not logical [22(d), B22]